readysteady/formeze/README.md

 end
 ```

-Formeze will automatically define optional "utf8" and "authenticity_token"
+Formeze will automatically ignore the "utf8" and "authenticity_token"
-fields on every form so that you don't have to specify those manually.
+parameters that Rails uses, so you don't have to handle those manually.

 Sinatra usage